 Waterlight: a collaborative project

-Clare is a local, and widely published, poet and author.
-She has delivered many writing workshops for South Cambridgeshire District Council Arts Service and Cambridgeshire Country Council Vital Communities Project and has worked with primary and secondary schools and community groups.
+Clare (1954-2021) was a local, and widely published, poet and author.
+She delivered many writing workshops for South Cambridgeshire District Council Arts Service and Cambridgeshire Country Council Vital Communities Project and worked with primary and secondary schools and community groups.
 In 2009 she was given an Award by South Cambridgeshire District Council for this work.
-She has always had an interest in the natural world and recently ran a series of workshops in Cambridge: Nature Writing and the City.
-See clarecrossman.net for more of Clare’s work.
+Clare always had an interest in the natural world and ran a series of workshops in Cambridge: Nature Writing and the City.
+See clarecrossman.net for more of Clare’s work, including readings of many of her poems.

 Bruce is a local amateur conservationist and historian who has worked on many community projects over the last ten years including the production of the village plan and development of the community Hub concept.
 He is an officer of Melwood Conservation Group and Meldreth Local History Group and a member of the River Mel Restoration Group and Stockbridge Meadows volunteers.
 He is an active member of the Political Ecology Group in Cambridge and an associate member of the Mongolia and Inner Asia Studies Unit (Social Anthropology Department, Cambridge University).